 Creating the perfect digital display ad that always encourages consumers to click sounds like a complicated process.
 If your design needs to be on point each and every time, surely you need the best designers?
 And if you need to create ads at scale to cater for all your campaigns, how will your design team cope?
 What will this mean for the consistency of your ads?

-The Ad Builder from Fluid Ads solves all these problems, ensuring you have the capability to build beautiful and award-winning, feature rich, multi-shape, multi-device HTML5 digital display ads in minutes.
-Crucially, due to the simple and intuitive functionality of the ad builder anyone in your team can build your ads.
+Our Ad Builder solves all these problems, ensuring you have the capability to build beautiful and award-winning, feature rich, multi-shape, multi-device HTML5 digital display ads in minutes.
+Crucially, due to the simple and intuitive functionality anyone in your team can build your ads.
 There’ll be no need to rely on expensive design resource.